Conservative Prediction via Data-Driven Confidence Minimization: Metrics

 \subsection{OOD Detection}

-Before describing the metrics we use for OOD detection, we would brief define precision, recall, true positive rate and false positive rate on a binary classification setting.
-Let TP and FP denote the number of examples correctly and incorrectly classified as positive respectively, and similarly define TN and FN.
+We first define precision, recall, true positive rate and false positive rate.
+Let TP and FP denote the number of examples correctly and incorrectly classified as positive, respectively.
+Similarly, let TN and FN denote the number of examples correctly and incorrectly classified as negative, respectively.

-\textbf{Precision}: Precision is defined as the fraction of correctly classified positive examples, among all examples that are classified as positive.
+\textit{Precision} is defined as the fraction of correctly classified positive examples, among all examples that are classified as positive.

-\textbf{Recall}: Recall is defined as the fraction of correctly classified positive examples among all positive examples.
+\textit{Recall} (also referred to as \textit{true positive rate (TPR)}) is defined as the fraction of correctly classified positive examples among all positive examples.